Counseling + Career Center (CCC)

 Teachaway.com – International schools, government programs, university and language colleges.
 ESL jobs.

-Annual Job Fair in Minnesota, Tues.
-April 12, 2022 at the Minneapolis Convention Center.
+Annual Education Job Fair in Minnesota, Thurs.
+March 30, 2023 at the Huntington Bank Center, the University of Minnesota.
 Register thru Crown College Career Services.
 Sponsored by the Minnesota Education Job Fair Association.

-For any of the majors in these areas use indeed, Zip Recruiter and LinkedIn to search.
+For any of the majors in these areas use indeed, glassdoor and LinkedIn to search.